-    You can use Frankincense externally in the form of salves and balms to treat skin conditions.
-You can also take the resin internally to lower inflammation.
+You can use Frankincense externally in the form of salves and balms to soothe skin conditions.
+You can also take the resin internally to help lower inflammation.
 Just grind it well in a coffee grinder and add it to a capsule.
 You’ll need a coffee grinder just for grinding the resin.
-This is because the resin gets very sticky when being ground and can never get it all out of the grinder.
+This is because the resin gets very sticky when being ground and you can never get it all out of the grinder.

 Internal and external use of frankincense